 Now, I am that Mum who sometimes even forgets her son has allergies/eczema.
-We have developed a gut and skin health-focused diet in order to complement strategies we have learned through doctors’ visits.
-Thanks to this major lifestyle overhaul, along with a few environmental changes (e.g. eliminating chemicals used in the house), my son is finally both happy and healthy!
+We have developed a gut and skin health-focused diet and a specific eczema diet plan in order to complement strategies we have learned through doctors’ visits.
+Thanks to this major lifestyle overhaul and eczema diet plan, along with a few environmental changes (e.g. eliminating chemicals used in the house), my son is finally both happy and healthy!

 My son’s eczema has dramatically improved since avoiding wheat, sugar, gluten, dairy, soy, eggs, nuts, nightshades, corn, yeast and mushrooms, as well as incorporating specific probiotics and supplements into his diet.
 Even with all these restrictions, there are so many great foods we can still eat!

-Take a look at my diet guide for managing my son’s allergies and eczema through food.
+Take a look at my eczema diet plan for managing my son’s allergies and eczema through food.